-In our collections there are roughly one million photographs of which 70,000 are described in our in-house registers.
-An increasing number have been digitalised.
-Photographs may be considered as source material in research, or can be used for illustrations in books and exhibitions.
+In our collections there are roughly 1.5 million photographs of which an increasing number have been digitalised.
 We also store a large collection of movies and audios tapes, both digital and analogue.

 You can only search among our auidovisual material at our premises, via our registers or manually in the material.
 We do not lend out material, but deliver copies for a fee.